PacifistJACK/Talkme.AI/README.md

-# Chinky.AI
+# VoiceAssistant.AI

-**Chinky.AI** is an interactive voice assistant powered by speech recognition, text-to-speech technology, and a pre-trained LLaMA model via the Groq API.
+**VoiceAssistant.AI** is an interactive voice assistant powered by speech recognition, text-to-speech technology, and a pre-trained LLaMA model via the Groq API.
 Chinky can perform a variety of tasks such as fetching news, telling the time or date, opening popular websites, and responding intelligently to user queries using AI.

 ---